 Together, we started a movement.
 Letters to the editor started appearing in newspapers across the state.
 U.S. Senators Levin and Stabenow requested more information from federal pipeline regulators.
 Attorney General Bill Schuette and DEQ Director Dan Wyant compelled Enbridge to deliver more information on the current status of their pipelines.

 GROWING THE MOVEMENT

 As a partner in the Oil and Water Don’t Mix Rally, Groundwork Center for Resilient Communities (then called the Michigan Land Use Institute or MLUI) wanted to let more people know about the threat of the aging oil pipelines in our Great Lakes.
 In the spring of 2014 MLUI was invited to participate in a nationwide fundraising contest sponsored by Patagonia and Moosejaw.
 As a result of remarkable public support, MLUI placed 3rd in that nationwide contest, which helped launch this effort to develop this website and a Public Service Announcement that aired on broadcast and cable television across northern Michigan.
-This effort has been a true working partnership of the many organizations listed here as Partners.
+This effort has been a true working partnership of the many organizations involved.